jupybot/tutorial/README.md

 # tutorial

-This the tutorial command for jupybot.
+This the tutorial task for jupybot.